310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/chiaki_2.md

             {% bubble Chiaki nod %}
             Isn't it?
 Honestly, I didn't expect to get this attached to it, but…

-            Takamine introduced me to this character just for my sake.
+            Takamine introduced me to this yuruchara just for my sake.
 Just that thought alone makes it look all the more adorable to me.
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-           It's like a mascot teacher, huh?
+           It's like a yuruchara teacher, huh?
         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki v2 %}
             Oh, a teacher…!
 I like that!
-I should call this character my teacher from now on!
+I should call this yuruchara my teacher from now on!
             {% endbubble %}
             {% bubble Chiaki frown %}
             Ah, but… Takamine might scold me and warn me not to give it my own nickname…[^1]